Spaniards make-do and mend as crisis reshapes consumerism

-MADRID Hard times are forcing Spaniards to overcome their love of the new; for the first time in a generation, many are learning to fix things when they break - and even to buy goods second hand.
+MADRID, Sept 19 Hard times are forcing Spaniards to overcome their love of the new; for the first time in a generation, many are learning to fix things when they break - and even to bu y goods second hand.

 During the boom years, Spanish consumers developed a cultural resistance to buying old things - or even quite new things if they didn't work perfectly.
 The economic crisis which fell from the blue four years ago has changed all that.